MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0026.md

 ## Remarks

-It is not allowed to change the type or subtype of parameters in public procedures as this will break dependent extensions which are calling them.
+It's not allowed to change the type or subtype of parameters in public procedures as this will break dependent extensions which are calling them.

 > [!NOTE]
 > This rule allows to convert `Option` type parameters into `Enum` type parameters.